CivicActions/guidebook/docs/03-policies/leaving-civicactions.md

 updated: May 9, 2017
 ---

-# Leaving CivicActions
+# Leaving Civic Actions

 ## <a name="at-will"></a>At-Will Employment

-All employment with CivicActions is "at will".
-The relationship can be terminated by the employee or by CivicActions at any time, for any or no reason, and without notice.
+All employment with Civic Actions is "at will".
+The relationship can be terminated by the employee or by Civic Actions at any time, for any or no reason, and without notice.
 But being who we are, we typically work together for a smooth transition.

 ## <a name="resig"></a>Resignation